remix-run/remix/docs/guides/styling.md

 Perhaps the most popular way to style a Remix application in the community is to use [Tailwind CSS][tailwind].
 It has the benefits of inline-style collocation for developer ergonomics and is able to generate a CSS file for Remix to import.
 The generated CSS file generally caps out around 8-10kb, even for large applications.
 Load that file into the `root.tsx` links and be done with it.
 If you don't have any CSS opinions, this is a great approach.

-There are a couple of options for integrating Tailwind into Remix.
-You can leverage the new, experimental built-in support, or integrate Tailwind manually using their CLI.
+There are a couple of options for integrating Tailwind into your Remix application.
+You can use Remix's built-in support, or integrate Tailwind manually using their CLI.

 ### Built-in Tailwind Support